Depression Stigma

 Authors: Egon Tripodi, Chris Roth, Peter Schwardmann

-📄 Download Paper 📰 ECONtribute
+📄 Download Paper 📰 ECONtribute 📦 Replication Files

 Abstract:

-Throughout history, people with mental illness have been discriminated against and stigmatized.
-Our experiment provides a new measure of perceived depression stigma and then investigates the causal effect of perceived stigma on help-seeking in a sample of 1,844 Americans suffering from depression.
-A large majority of our participants overestimate the extent of stigma associated with depression.
-In contrast to prior correlational evidence, lowering perceived social stigma through an information intervention leads to a reduction in the demand for psychotherapy.
-A mechanism experiment reveals that this information increases optimism about future mental health, thereby reducing the perceived need for therapy.
+People with mental illness are frequently discriminated against and stigmatized.
+We introduce a new measure of perceived depression stigma and examine the causal effect of perceived stigma on help-seeking in a sample of 1,844 Americans suffering from depression.
+We document that a large majority of our participants overestimate the extent of stigma associated with depression.
+An information intervention aimed at reducing perceived social stigma decreases the demand for psychotherapy.
+Merely prompting individuals to think about stigma has a similar effect.
+A mechanism experiment reveals that our interventions increase both participants' optimism about future mental health and their readiness to rely on friends and family, thereby reducing the perceived need for therapy.

 Keywords:

-Depression Stigma Information Psychotherapy
+Depression Stigma Information Psychotherapy Mental health Misperceptions

 ← Back to Research